How to find an architect

 Next, consider functionality and aesthetics.
 What are your preferences in terms of style, materials, and finishes?
 Be as specific as possible.
 Also, include any unique features or design elements you desire.

-Budget is a paramount aspect of your brief.
+Budget is a very important aspect of your brief.
 Outline your financial limits clearly.
 This transparency ensures prospective architects can provide realistic proposals.

 Lastly, mention any time constraints.
 If you have a strict timeline, make this known early.
-This information is crucial in determining the feasibility of your project within the desired timeframe.
+This information determines the feasibility of your project within the desired timeframe.
+Read more about how to work with an architect.

 Key questions to ask potential architects